Conditioning of Gaussian processes and a zero area Brownian bridge: A series expansion and basic properties of

 \section{A series expansion and basic properties of $X^{(A)}$}

 The aim of this section is to find a series expansion of $X^{(A)}$ analogous to that in~\eqref{E:INTRO_3}.
 As a preliminary we start with a subsection on processes generated by an operator.
-Throughout, let $(\omega_i)_{i=0}^\infty$ and $(\omega'_i)_{i=0}^\infty$ be sequences of independent standard normal random variables defined on a probability space $(\Omega, \A, \Prob)$.